sproj-org/P13-ContinuumAI/Development/Sprint-1/README.md

 - We carried forward the initial prototype and manually implemented the Sprint 1 use cases (as listed in the project plan on GitHub).
 - Separate READMEs for **frontend** and **backend** include detailed instructions for running the system locally.
-- Since this work represents the functional baseline for Sprint 1, we preserved it and also deployed it for demonstration purposes.
+- Since this work represents the functional baseline for Sprint 1, we preserved it and included it in the demo video too.
-- **Deployed version:** `xyz.com`

 ---